Skip to content

 Bias against NAtive AmericansAs many U.S. residents prepare for Thanksgiving gatherings, those of us who are immigrants, descendants of immigrants or descendants of slaves, may also think about what the holiday represents to those who were here prior to colonization.

 Systemic racism impacts not only people who are Black, but bias against Native Americans and other races and ethnicities is also widespread.
-Spectra Diversity’s white paper, “It Isn’t a Black & White Issue: Racial Bias in the United States” provides a broad overview of racism and its impact.
+Indigenous Peoples’ Day replacing Columbus Day is not the only “fix” that is needed.

 Native American History in the U.S.